 When preparing to reach top speeds in three seconds, there is no room for error, yet Tyler never practices.
 He explains, “With drag racing or stock cars, it’s possible to rent a track for practice.
 In drag boat racing it just isn’t possible because divers, rescuers, and many other people are required to be present for the safety of the event.
 Our solution is to bench test everything, then go to the race and hope it all works.”

 To attend these races, Tyler and his family members are required to travel all over the country.
 They enjoy reminiscing about trip-related moments that always stuck with them, whether they are good ones or bad ones.
 Terri shared a story of when her son and husband flew to a racing event in a distant state.
 Drawing the short straw, she was left to lug everything in the spacious RV they use for their trips.
 She described in fits of laughter how a tire popped on the journey, causing a troublesome ride.
 The Speers wouldn’t change a thing, though, about long nights traveling from city to city watching Tyler achieve his dreams.

 A kid chasing an adrenaline rush has transformed into a young man with a successful professional racing career.
 Although Tyler is far from his go-kart days, he has stepped into a new arena on the water, never losing his need for speed.

-Emma Tyler is a junior AP/honors student at Cherokee High School nominated twice for the Governor’s Honors Program for literature.
+Emma Tyler is a senior AP/honors student at Cherokee High School nominated twice for the Governor’s Honors Program for literature.
 She is currently serving as an intern at Enjoy Cherokee Magazine and plans to pursue a bachelor’s degree in English or journalism in college.